 For SDT common search space

-For SDT common search space RAN2 discussed whether to allow also signalling of an existing search space ID (using a choice structure between configuration of a SearchSpace and SearchSpaceId).
-However, RAN2 agreed that no such choice structure is introduced.
+For SDT common search space RAN2 discussed signalling of an existing search space ID.
+RAN2 has implemented the signalling using a choice structure between configuration of a SearchSpace and SearchSpaceId.
+Thus network can either configure an existing search space (using searchSpaceId) or configure a new search space (using searchSpace).
+RAN2 requests RAN1 to kindly confirm whether this is aligned with RAN1 understanding..

+For CG-SDT repetition